 I enjoy meeting interesting people.
 At the time, I thought this guy was pretty interesting.
 But my horizons have expanded and now I know lots of interesting people.
 I love to spend time with people who go on adventures, live in out-of-the-way places, or have peculiar hobbies.
 They always have the best stories.

 When I was in kindergarten I experimented with the bow-tie look.
 It didn’t last.

 When I was in second grade, I experimented with the cowboy look.
 It didn’t last either.
 But, although I spent my first ten years in Tennessee and Missouri, I guess my destiny was to head west.

 Many of my favorite places are in the western United States, and I have spent most of my life living there: Oregon, Arizona, and Washington state.
-I now live in Vancouver, Washington–not far from the Cascade Mountains, the Pacific Ocean, and the Columbia River Gorge.
+I now live in Washington state–not far from the Cascade Mountains, the Pacific Ocean, and the Columbia River Gorge.